 considerations in rhinoplastyThe patient should express an evident concern and set reasonable objectives.
 Cosmetic treatments are appropriate for teenagers who can tell a specific situation and set realistic expectations for their outcome.

-Lastly, the person should be the one to request the surgery.
-It is never a good idea for a parent or a guardian to recommend plastic surgery to their child.
+Lastly, the person should be the one to request the .
+It is never a good idea for a parent or a guardian to recommend cosmetic medical procedures to their child.
 The person must have come up with the concept that they want it.
 Most of the time, parents may project their own emotions onto their children to protect them from emotional harm.

 References: